Monday: 8 a.m. - 12 p.m. | 1 - 5 p.m.

 Additionally, the clinic serves as an education and training center, offering a site for Auburn University students from multiple disciplines to engage with each other and learn how to treat patients from a variety of backgrounds in a real-life setting.

-The AUHEC offers a variety of services, including health and wellness screenings, chronic disease state management, psychosocial assessments, wellness programs, and immunizations.
+The AUHEC offers a variety of services, including health and wellness screenings, chronic disease state management, psychosocial assessments, wellness programs, and immunizations to patients 3 years of age or older.
+Our team of medical professionals is dedicated to providing the highest quality care and excellent service while encouraging a continued relationship with your own personal physician.
 Learn more about these services below:

 This screening includes an evaluation of several health risk factors including blood pressure, cholesterol, glucose (blood sugar), weight, and BMI.

 Treatment is available for common illnesses including, but not limited to

 Patients can also receive treatment of minor wounds, abrasions, and skin conditions like poison ivy/oak and shingles.
 Women’s Health Services area also available.